cbor-wg/cddl/draft-ietf-cbor-cddl.md

 # Examples {#examples}

-This section contains various examples of structures defined using CDDL.
+This section contains a few examples of structures defined using CDDL.

 The theme for the first example is taken from {{RFC7071}}, which